nixcloud/nixcloud-webservices/documentation/nixcloud.email.md

 If you already have your own certificates and you want to use them instead of ACME or selfsigned ones, then read the documentation [nixcloud.TLS.md](nixcloud.TLS.md) for more information.

-### SNI, nixlcoud.TLS internals on nixcloud.email
+### nixcloud.email and SNI

-Since nixcloud.TLS does SNI, your DNS setup has to be correct to make this work.
-We use the Subject Alternative Name:
+**nixcloud.email** supports SNI.
+SNI helps to use TLS from one IPv4/IPv6 address but still host several different domains as *dune2.de*, *lastlog.de* and *mail.nixcloud.io*.

+The TLS certificate, served by *nixcloud.TLS* and used by *postfix* and *dovecot2* uses *Subject Alternative Name*:

             X509v3 Subject Alternative Name:
                 DNS:mail.dune2.de, DNS:mail.lastlog.de, DNS:mail.nixcloud.io

-Therefore each of the 3 domains must point to the same IPv4/IPv6 address for which the `nixcloud.reverse-proxy` together with LEGO (ACME client) generates a valid ACME certificate or if that fails a selfSigned certificate.
+Our default is to use the `mail.`-prefix for all domains the mailserver handles.
+Therefore each of the 3 domains must point to the same IPv4/IPv6 address where the `nixcloud.reverse-proxy` listens and then hands over ACME challanges to *lego*, our ACME client used in *nixcloud.TLS*.

 In general you don't have to write any **nixcloud.TLS** configuration as **nixcloud.email** takes care of that for you.
 Just make sure that the DNS records are all correct and see the logs of the lego process which fetches the certificates using ACME.